DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Algorithms and Methodology

 Our algorithm can be conceptually divided into two parts.
 The first calculates an approximate distribution over future states, rewards and $\mathcal{Q}^\pi(\bm{s}_t,\bm{a}_t)$, conditioned on a given policy.
+A schematic overview of this process is shown in \Cref{fig:hl-diagram}.
 The second uses this representation to optimize the policy.
 These are described in the next two subsections.